What is your full name and title at your current job?

 How do you think working as an OT prepared you for this role?
 Which skills transferred?

-My clinical skills, as well as my business and management background, prepared me well for the role.
+My clinical skills, as well as my business and management background, prepared me well for the role at a rehab tech startup.
 Understanding clinic budget cycles and processes, regulations and hospital systems as well as billing and reimbursement have been very useful in providing guidance to the company about how our technology fits into a clinic setting.

 Roughly speaking, how are the hours and pay compared to patient care?